tanx16/mataroa-blog-sync/README.md

 This plugin assumes that there is a 1-1 mapping between your post title and its slug (e.g. https://sample.mataroa.blog/blog/foo-bar should always correspond to a single file named Foo Bar/Foo-Bar/foo-bar etc.).

 To use this plugin, you just need a Mataroa blog account and its corresponding API key.

+Disclaimer: I am not affiliated with Mataroa or Obsidian.